Froiden/fedmine/README.md

 Fedmine is a simplistic theme for Redmine from [Froiden](http://www.froiden.com/).
 It is based on [Gitmike](https://github.com/makotokw/redmine-theme-gitmike) theme, modified to look completely different from the original theme.

+Fedmine can be configured from redmine settings panel and has installer/updater script.
+That's why it is a redmine plugin

 The theme features somewhat metro style look with simplistic buttons and styles.

 Usage